abdikadirqulle/Taskflow/README.md

   - **November:** Initial planning, design, and setup of database structure.
 Completion of core features (user registration, task creation, etc.).
   - **December:** Implementation of task management features, testing, bug fixing, and final optimizations.

----

-## Future Improvements

-- **Email-based Forgot Password**: Adding email functionality to send password reset links.
-- **Notifications**: Implementing task reminder notifications or email alerts for upcoming tasks.
-- **Advanced Reporting**: Adding analytics to track task completion rates, user productivity, etc.
-- **User Roles**: Adding more granular user roles and permissions, such as project manager or team leader.

----

-## Usage

-- **User Registration & Login:**
-  - New users can register an account using their email and password.
-  - Registered users can log in using their credentials.

-- **Creating and Managing Tasks:**
-  - After logging in, users can create new tasks by entering task details such as title, description, priority, and deadline.
-  - Users can edit, delete, and update the status of their tasks.
-  - Tasks can be assigned to different users based on roles.

-- **Password Reset:**
-  - If users forget their password, they can reset it by entering their email address (this feature currently doesn’t involve email verification).

 ## Database Structure